4T-24/ddolk/docs/content/how-to.md

-# How To Use Klodd
+# How To Use ddolk

-This is a guide for how to start, access, and stop challenges deployed using Klodd.
+This is a guide for how to start, access, and stop challenges deployed using ddolk.

 ## Starting an Instance